bonolojv-netizen/instacart-retention-analysis/README.md

-﻿# instacart-retention-analysis

- # Instacart Customer Retention & Cohort Analysis
+﻿# Instacart Customer Retention & Cohort Analysis

 A cohort/retention analysis of real Instacart order data, built with PostgreSQL, Python, and Power BI.
 Second portfolio project (first: retail RFM segmentation with SQL + Power BI) — this one demonstrates